centrifuge/documentation/docs/use/participate-in-network/index.md

 To make significant changes to the network, active token holders and the council must go through both the off-chain and on-chain governance process.
 No matter whether the proposal is made by the public (token holders) or by the council, the final step is a referendum that enables all holders (their influence weighted by stake) to make the decision.

-Centrifuge governance is based on the Polkadot model which is explained in full here.
-Basically it attempts to mitigate two key problems in blockchain governance: many proposals (or proposal spam) and low voter turnout.
+Centrifuge governance is based on the Polkadot model which is explained in full [here](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/) Basically it attempts to mitigate two key problems in blockchain governance: many proposals (or proposal spam) and low voter turnout.

 This functions like democracy as we know it with one-person having one vote and ‘winning’ referenda requiring a majority-of-votes.
 However, actors can increase the impact of their votes by holding and staking more tokens.